Visas, Expats & New Australians

 If you are on a visa and thinking about buying, this is the sequence I would run.

 One: confirm your visa subclass and expiry date.
 That decides which lenders are in play.
 Two: pull your own credit report and fix anything fixable before a lender sees it.
 Three: map your full cash position - deposit, stamp duty, FIRB costs and a safety buffer.
-Four: get your position checked against actual written lender policy before you pay for anything.
+Four: have your circumstances reviewed against actual written lender policy before you pay for anything.
 Five: make the buy-now-or-wait decision with real numbers on both sides.
 Six: if you buy now, plan the refinance for when permanent residency arrives.
 That way, stage one pricing does not quietly become forever pricing.

 Frequently asked questions